sarkispeha/gatsby-blog/src/pages/challenge-ak/20-updating-lessons/index.md

 }
 ```

 Upon finishing this work, I'm beginning to realize that the files are starting to lose some of their semantic worth. _NewLessonModal.js_ really isn't for a new lesson anymore, but more of an admin specific modal.
-I believe a good next step is to go back and tidy up some of these loose ends.
+All references to the component _NewLessonModal_ will now be _AdminLessonModal_.